top of page

 7. A visit to St. Peter’s Church and the shrine of St. Oliver Plunkett is a must.
 The saint spent a lot of time in Drogheda and is credited with bringing the Jesuits to town and opening a number of schools.
 His preserved head forms the centrepiece of the shrine.

 8. Drogheda has a thriving cultural and arts scene with something happening all year round to suit all tastes.
-The town was pleased to host Fleadh Cheoil na hÉireann in 2018 & 2019 and the legacy continues with Traditional Irish Music sessions to be found in many of the local bars (covid regulations permitting).
-The annual Drogheda Arts Festival brings an exclusive programme of events to the town each summer.
+The town was pleased to host Fleadh Cheoil na hÉireann in 2018 & 2019 and the Leinster Fleadh in 2025.
+The annual Drogheda Arts Festival brings an exclusive programme of events to the town each summer, while the Drogheda Classical Music Series brings the best of national and international musicians to a local stage.
 Droichead Arts Centre and the TLT Concert Hall and Theatre host a year round calendar of performing arts events.
-While the Drogheda Classical Music Series brings the best of national and international musicians to a local stage.
-Don’t miss the Autumn Series taking place at St. Peter’s Church of Ireland until 8th December 2021.
+Find out more about current events taking place in Drogheda here.

-10. Hungry for more?
-Now that you have discovered the Top 10 Things to Do in Drogheda, drop into the Tourist Office in the Tholsel – a sea louth passport and Drogheda stamp collection point – and check out the excellent Gateway to the Boyne Valley Exhibition.
+Hungry for more?
+Now that you have discovered the Top Things to Do in Drogheda, drop into the Tourist Office in the Tholsel – a sea louth passport and Drogheda stamp collection point.
 Here, you will learn even more things to do on Drogheda’s doorstep, including Monasterboice Round Tower & High Crosses and Old Mellifont Abbey, to name but two!

 There are four sea louth Drogheda passport stamp collection points: Drogheda Tourist Office, Drogheda Library, Highlanes Gallery and Drogheda Museum Millmount.
 Find out more about how the sea louth scenic seafood trail works here.